Franklin D. Roosevelt and the Jewish Community

 When the question was brought up about his ancestry, he stated, “In the dim distant past my ancestors may have been Jews, Catholics or Protestants, but what I am more interested in is whether they were good citizens and believed in G-D. I hope they were both.
 (His Dutch progenitor was one Claes von Rosenvelt.)

-In America there was great opposition to any type of emigration during the Depression, because of welfare, unemployment, and the opposition of the labor unions.
+Generally there was great opposition to any type of emigration to America during the Depression because of welfare, unemployment, and the opposition of the labor unions.
 There also has been an ongoing controversy over how much the American Jewish community did for European Jewry before the war.
-In 1984, a commission, Chaired by former UN Ambassador and Supreme Court Justice Arthur Goldberg, came to the stark conclusion that American Jewish groups did not do enough.
+A 1984 Commission Chaired by former UN Ambassador and Supreme Court Justice Arthur Goldberg came to the stark conclusion that American Jewish groups did not do enough.
 Though there was controversy over the harshness of the report, the final report, approved by the commission and written by Professor Seymour Finger of the Graduate School of the City University, concluded that the failure of Jewish organizations was a result of disunity, under-financing, and lack of political influence.
 Moreover their leaders were afraid of stirring up anti-Semitism in the United States and impeding the Allied war effort.
 Ambassador Goldberg said, “that the failure to act forcefully hurt most in the years between Hitler’s ascent to power and America’s entry into WWII.”
-Again this was a consequence that resulted from a “divided” Jewish community.
-Some were like all Americans; they did not want more hungry-mouthed immigrants.
-Others, feeling the sting of American anti-Semitism, feared an escalation of hatred coming from xenophobic anti-Semitic nativist groups.
-There were also some, but very few, who were prejudiced against Eastern European Jews.

 When Senator Robert F. Wagner, Sr., proposed a bill, with Congresswoman Edith Rogers, to bring German refugee children into the United States (20,000 who were understood to be almost all Jewish), the bill was forced to be withdrawn for lack of support.
 Later a bill to allow English children to come to the United States sailed through without opposition.